giancarlozingarelli-blip/TinyML-Simultaneous-CNNs-Arduino/README.md

-# EdgeAI: Concurrent CNNs on ARM Cortex-M4
+# EdgeAI: Simultaneous CNNs on ARM Cortex-M4

 This repository contains the work developed for my Master's Thesis in Electronic Engineering at **Politecnico di Bari**.
 The project focuses on the simultaneous deployment of two Deep Learning models on a resource-constrained embedded system.